 KATRICIA MAKES AN IMPACT ON THE DALLAS ARTS SCENEEducational Opportunities lifted a heavy financial burden from my family’s shoulders.
 The consistency of the scholarship allowed me to focus on my education and not worry about money.
 I am thankful for having received my Bachelor’s of Fine Arts in Dance with a minor in Business from the University of North Texas.
 Although I am the second person in my family to go to college, I was the first person to attend college without needing a loan.
 Monthly communications with my EdOp mentor, [the late] Ginny Sillers, provided me with encouragement and accountability.
 Mrs. Sillers often would tell me, “You’re doing such a good job!” and “You’re doing all the things that you envisioned for yourself.”
 At that time, the only requirement was to turn in my transcript and come to dinners twice a year.
 Those dinners were invaluable, because I connected with other students, talked abut their journeys, shared success stories, and laughed with other mentors like Bob Marshall.
 Even after I became a professional touring dancer with Dallas Black Dance Theatre, Mrs. Sillers and I stayed connected.
 Moreover, she continued her encouragement as I began my graduate program in Biblical Studies from Dallas Theological Seminary.
 I am truly thankful for the EdOp experience.

-SUPPORTING OUR SCHOLARS TO GRADUATION & BEYOND
+SUPPORTING OUR SCHOLARS FROM START TO FINISH

 Pictured: EdOp scholars during their Orientation.